ptrkbrgmn/dn-smoke-test/README.md

 -  Fetches the article from ElasticSearch raw index and makes sure index time is after test start time
 -  Fetches the article from ElasticSearch content index and makes sure index time is after test start time
 -  Fetches the article from Alma API and makes sure index last-modified is after test start time
--  Fetches the article from Dagens Nyheter webpage and makes last-modified time is after test start time
+-  Fetches the article from Dagens Nyheter webpage and verifies status code 200

 Tests can be run in environments lab, latest and production.